About this website

 Which cars are in the database?

-The database covers all vehicles that have a valid tax disc or a Statutory Off Road Notification (SORN).
+The database covers all vehicles that are taxed or have a Statutory Off Road Notification (SORN).
 It doesn't cover cars that were off the road prior to the introduction of SORN, or cars that have never been registered on the road since manufacture.

 If you can't find your car, it doesn't mean that the DVLA thinks it doesn't exist!